Pinterest Inc. (PINS) Reveals an Earnings Mystery

 Analysts’ Opinion of PINS

-Many brokerage firms have already submitted their reports for PINS stocks, with Goldman repeating the rating for PINS by listing it as a “Buy.”
-The predicted price for PINS in the upcoming period, according to Goldman is $61 based on the research report published on October 21st of the current year 2020.
+Many brokerage firms have already submitted their reports for PINS stocks, with MKM Partners repeating the rating for PINS by listing it as a “Buy.”
+The predicted price for PINS in the upcoming period, according to MKM Partners is $66 based on the research report published on October 29th of the current year 2020.

-BofA Securities, on the other hand, stated in their research note that they expect to see PINS reach a price target of $58.
-The rating they have provided for PINS stocks is “Buy” according to the report published on October 21st, 2020.
+JP Morgan, on the other hand, stated in their research note that they expect to see PINS reach a price target of $75, previously predicting the price at $57.
+The rating they have provided for PINS stocks is “Overweight” according to the report published on October 29th, 2020.

-Guggenheim gave a rating of “Buy” to PINS, setting the target price at $48 in the report published on September 28th of the current year.
+Pivotal Research Group gave a rating of “Buy” to PINS, setting the target price at $75 in the report published on October 29th of the current year.

 Insider Trading